GammaTauAI/santacoder-finetuning/README.md

 # Fine-tuning SantaCoder for TypeScript Type Inference

-In this repository we are finetuning Santacoder for TypeScript Type Inference (Fill In The Middle).
+In this repository we are finetuning Santacoder for TypeScript Type Inference (Fill-In-The-Middle).
 Our approach is to split on every type annotation and to evaluate loss on the inferred type.
 We do this using tree-sitter to parse the code and to extract the type annotations.
 Furthermore, we remove all the type annotations from the suffix of the FIM in order to simulate the same scenario in training as we have in inference ([Santacoder Inference Server](https://github.com/GammaTauAI/sanatacoder-server)), as we are filling type-holes left to right.
+This approach is named Fill-In-The-Type (FIT) and will be described in a paper soon.

 We are currently fine-tuning a model, which can be found [here](https://huggingface.co/gammatau/santacoder-ts-fim).